-13.7.2.
-Growing Medium Handling, Disposal, and Waste Reduction
+14.7.2.
+Growing Medium Handling, Disposal, and Waste Reduction disposed.

-Growing media waste can be reduced or eliminated by composting and blending old soils with new soils and amendments.
-No significant amounts of growing media are expected to be disposed.
 Instead, media is reduced in volume yearly because it is absorbed by the plants and metabolized by soil organisms (bacteria, fungi, invertebrates).
-Soil staging areas and compost piles will be located inside the fenced compounds.
+Soil staging areas and compost piles will be located near each cultivation site.
+Cannabis green waste must be stored inside a secure area.
 BMPs will be employed to ensure that these piles do not contaminate stormwater or cause nuisance dust or odor issues.